 Where can I rent a locker to store my stuff on a day-to-day basis?

 If you would like a locker for an entire year, contact Campus Activities and Orientation (CAO).
 You can check out the locker in person at the CAO office, located in the Auggie’s Nest on the lower level of the Christensen Center.
 Lockers are provided with locks; you receive the combination.
 Lockers are available for the entire year on the lower level of the Science Building.

 You can also find daily use lockers on the main level of the Christensen Center (next to the Wells Fargo ATM machine at the entrance to the skyway to the Urness/Mortensen lobby).
 To use, put a quarter in the locker, put your possessions in the locker, close the door and take the key.
 At the end of the day, you can put the key back in the door, remove your possessions, and get your quarter back.

 The Information Desk, main level of the Christensen Center.
 Departments on campus forward found items to this main depository where they are dated and stored.
 After several months unclaimed items are donated to charity.

 How can I get help on my papers?

 The Writing Lab, Lindell Library, street level, offers one-to-one tutoring to students who want help in developing the skills necessary for effective writing.
 For more information visit the Writing Lab website.

 How do I get a parking permit?

-To park in an Augsburg College parking lot, you must purchase a permit.
+To park in an Augsburg University parking lot, you must purchase a permit.
 Parking permits are issued to faculty, staff and students.
 They are numbered, in hangtag form, and must be correctly displayed in vehicle at all times.
 Permits are non-transferable.